We, the Northern Secwepemc te Qelmucw have an inherent right to govern ourselves. We did for

 well – the Northern Shuswap Tribal Council.
 The Tribal Council is also home to the Northern Shuswap

 Treaty Society.
-Both entities are government by a Board of Directors made up of the four chiefs.
+Both entities are governed by a Board of Directors made up of the four chiefs.

 The NStQ Leadership Council, hosted monthly at NSTC, was formed to guide and provide oversight of